check-spelling/check-spelling-docs/Feature:-Update-expect-list.md

 ### Comment handling

-This is implemented today in prerelease:
+This is implemented in [v0.0.20](https://github.com/check-spelling/check-spelling/releases/tag/v0.0.20):

-1. 🤖 posts a comment (as it does today)
+1. 🤖 posts a comment
-1. 🤖 gets its url (🌟 implemented in prerelease)
+1. 🤖 gets its url
-1. 🤖 update the comment with the url and instructions saying roughly "reply quoting this line" (🌟 implemented in prerelease)
+1. 🤖 update the comment with the url and instructions saying roughly "reply quoting this line"
 1. 🤺 user performs the action above
 1. 🤖 responds to the action by retrieving the comment (based on the url which is encoded in the reply)
 1. ➡ proceed to work